Eating Carrots Will Improve Your Vision

 Using Glasses or Contacts Will Weaken My Eyesight, and My Eyes Will Eventually Become Dependent On Them

 Fiction: Your eyes will not grow weaker as a result of using corrective lenses.
 Your prescription may change over time due to aging or the presence of disease, but it is not because of your current prescription.
+You may find it easier to see with the glasses because your eyes do not have to work as hard when your vision is properly corrected, but it does not mean it is weakening your eyes or you are becoming dependent.

 Children With Crossed Eyes Can Be Treated